Can I Drink Alcohol While on Treatment?

 Important Considerations About Alcohol

-- Liver health: If you have any liver conditions or concerns, discuss alcohol consumption with your provider before treatment begins
+- Liver health: If you have any liver conditions or concerns, discuss alcohol consumption with an independent licensed provider before treatment begins

 - Hydration: Alcohol is dehydrating, and staying hydrated is crucial during GLP-1/dual-agonist therapy